|

 Are you

-Do you want to learn how eyesight can be improved naturally?
+Do you want to know how to improve eyesight naturally?

 Check out the classes offered here!